cfgauss/r-novice-gapminder/_extras/guide.md

 Or slices of the vector:

 ~~~
 x[1:4]
 ~~~
 {: .r}

-the `:` operator lets us select a range of elements
+The `:` operator lets us select a range of elements
 We can ask for the same element multiple times:

 ~~~